tldr-pages/tldr/pages/common/qc.md

 `qc configure`

-- Search and print command snippets stored in the `Commands.md` note and all notes tagged with `commands`:
+- Search and print command snippets stored in your `Commands.md` note and all your notes tagged with `commands`:

 `qc search`